Mohammad-R-Rashid/dbclean/README.md

 ## 🔄 Complete Pipeline

-The recommended approach is to use the full pipeline:
+The recommended approach is to use the full pipeline with `dbclean run`.

 ```bash
 # Basic full pipeline